 Kin no Almond Fish Snack Served in Japan’s School Lunch

-When I was an elementary school student, I used to look forward to a small packaged fish snack sometimes served in school lunch.
+When I was an elementary schoolboy, I used to look forward to a small packaged fish snack sometimes served in school lunch.

-Since in recent years the treat that brings back memories of my childhood can also be bought in supermarkets and drugstores, the other day I picked it up for the first time in a while.
+In recent years, the treat that brings back memories of my childhood is available at supermarkets and drugstores, and the other day, I bought it for the first time in a while.

 Kin no Almond Fish

-What I bought this time is the pictured Japanese snack called “Kin no Almond Fish (金のアーモンドフィッシュ)”.
-In its name, “Kin no (金の)” means “golden” in Japanese, so the upper part of the packaging is colored with gold.
+As, in its name, “Kin no (金の)” means “golden” in Japanese, the upper part of the packaging is colored with gold.

-According to the ingredient list on the back of the package, the classic Japanese snack Kin no Almond Fish consists of almond (harvested in the U.S.), Japanese anchovy, sugar, sesame seeds, soy sauce, starch decomposition product, salt, trehalose, and seasonings (including amino acids).
+According to the ingredient list on the back of the package, the Kin no Almond Fish snack consists of almonds, anchovy, sugar, sesame seeds, soy sauce, starch decomposition product, salt, trehalose, and seasoning (including amino acids).